 Your services are just internal producers

-Check out our AWS provided Serverless CI/CD for the Enterprise on AWS if you are getting started with Serverless and want to get it right the first time.
-If you are following recommendations of segregated AWS accounts for various services or departments, EventBridge natively handles shuttling events around to entirely different AWS accounts.
+If you are following recommendations of segregated AWS accounts for various services or departments, Amazon EventBridge natively handles shuttling events around to entirely different AWS accounts.
 This can happen within custom Event Buses, where each of your services provides their events.
 Your other services can manage their own targets and business logic to selectively react to those events.

 CloudFormation is not yet fully supported for EventBridge.
 "AWS CloudFormation is supported for Rules and EventBusPolicy resources.
 Event bus and event source resources are not yet supported."
 Other details in the Service FAQ.
 This notice will be removed when it is available.